List of ambassadors of Poland to Estonia

-The Republic of Poland Ambassador to Estonia is the official representative of the President and the Government of Poland to the President and the Government of Estonia.
+The Polish ambassador to Estonia is the official representative of the president and the government of Poland to the president and the government of Estonia.

 The ambassador and his staff work in the Polish embassy in Tallinn.
-The current Poland ambassador to Estonia is Grzegorz Kozłowski, incumbent since February 14, 2018.

 History

 Poland established diplomatic relations with Estonia on May 4, 1921, when representative of the Republic of Estonia delivered letter of credence to the Polish Ministry of Foreign Affairs.

 On September 30, 1939, diplomatic relations between Poland and Estonia were dissolved because of the Soviet-German Molotov–Ribbentrop Pact, which expropriated among others Poland and Estonia.
 Between 1939 and 1991 there was no official relations between Polish People's Republic led by communists and Estonian SSR, which was a part of the Soviet Union.
 However, there were bilateral relations between Polish government-in-exile and Estonian government-in-exile.

 In 1989 Poland extricated from the Iron Curtain, in turn in 1991 Estonia gained independence.
 On September 2, 1991, diplomatic relations between countries were officially restored.
 In 1993 Poland opened embassy in Tallinn.